Stencyl/stencylpedia/chapter-3/controls.md

 ## Example: 4 Way Motion

 This example shows how to use the keyboard to implement a 4-way motion behavior.
-Up/Down/Left/Right are pre-defined controls that come with each game - they are not to be mixed up with the actual keys by the same name.
+Up/Down/Left/Right are pre-defined controls that come with each game - they are not to be mixed up with the arrow keys with the same name.

 ![stencyl-design-mode-four-way-motion-example](http://static.stencyl.com/pedia2/ch3/controls/image06.png)